Center for Visual Music

 The Jules Engel Preservation Project

 When Jules Engel passed away in September 2003, he left behind a legacy of more than thirty-three personal films and thousands of animation drawings.
-The Jules Engel Preservation Project was established in 2003 to insure archival conservation of his work.
+The Jules Engel Preservation Project was established in 2003 by Center for Visual Music to insure archival conservation of his work.
 Through the support of individual contributions and institutional grants, and anchored by leadership funding provided by the National Film Preservation Foundation, the project enabled the preservation of several short films after his death: Coaraze, Accident, Mobiles, Three Arctic Flowers, Celebration, Play-Pen, Times Square and Landscape, plus cataloging, triage and cold storage for many of his original film elements and new preservation materials.

 In recognition of Jules' brilliant career as educator and artist, CalArts became a major supportor of this effort to preserve his legacy.
 The work of the project fulfills the commitments, made individually and on the part of our community to our friend, mentor, collaborator and inspiration, and guarantees that his achievement will be available to future generations of students, scholars and cinema lovers everywhere.